 Want to bring the fluffiest, creamiest, richest, and most indulgent mashed potatoes to the table?
-(And who doesn’t?)
+(And who doesn't?)
 Here are all the tips and tricks you need to make mashed potatoes that are more than just an excuse for gravy.
-First we’ll show you which potatoes to use and how to cook them just right and then we’ll teach you the secret trick to make sure they’re never watery.
-Your ‘taters, your way.
+First, we'll show you which potatoes to use and how to cook them just right, and then we'll teach you the secret trick to make sure your mashed potatoes are never watery.

 How to Make the Best Mashed Potatoes

-For this recipe, we used a blend of red and russet potatoes.
+For this basic recipe, we used a blend of red and russet potatoes.
 This combination creates a slight texture variation.
-If you prefer completely smooth mashed potatoes, this method still applies, but russet or Yukon Gold potatoes–with their high starch content–are the best mashers.
+If you prefer completely smooth mashed potatoes, this method still applies, but russet or Yukon Gold potatoes — with their high starch content — are the best choices for mashed potatoes.

 We used 6 potatoes, 1 cup heavy cream, 1/2 cup salted butter, and salt to taste.